Gigas002/software-and-services/README.md

 - [qBitTorrent](https://github.com/qbittorrent/qBittorrent) -- simple and fast bittorrent client on qt.
 Sometimes preinstalled on linux systems
 - [gallery-dl](https://github.com/mikf/gallery-dl) -- awesome command-line program to download stuff from a [huge](https://github.com/mikf/gallery-dl/blob/master/docs/supportedsites.md) variaty of websites.
 Configs are usually located in `~/.config/gallery-dl/config.json` (create one if you don't have any)
 - [pixivutil2](https://github.com/Nandaka/PixivUtil2) -- CLI on python to download stuff from pixiv, alternative for gallery-dl for pixiv only (*gallery-dl supports pixiv too*) Supports authentication, pixiv FANBOX, downloading videos (through ffmpeg).
 Has an AUR package.
 Config is located in `~/.local/share/PixivUtil2`
-- ?PROPRIETARY? !WINDOWS!
+- !PROPRIETARY! !WINDOWS!
 [Hitomi Downloader](https://github.com/KurtBestor/Hitomi-Downloader) -- [partially closed-source](https://github.com/KurtBestor/Hitomi-Downloader/issues/2226) software for downloading galleries, alternative to gallery-dl with GUI.
 Though it's [mentioned](https://github.com/KurtBestor/Hitomi-Downloader/issues/885) to work on linux with **Wine** I couldn't run it myself
 - [DoujinDownloader](https://github.com/Gigas002/DoujinDownloader) -- my own tool to organize doujins repo using `.md` or `.json` files.
 It's not actually a downloader, since there are a lot of better tools for this, but it's capable of parsing undownloaded list of links into file, that downloaders like **Hitomi Downloader** can handle
 - [imgbrd-grabber](https://github.com/Bionus/imgbrd-grabber) -- imageboard/booru downloader with rich GUI and lots of features, including adding your own data sources